 A dedicated, experienced and passionate audio nut ready to jump on your project and make it sound like you envisioned.
-Experienced in Game Developments, utilising authoring tools such as Wwise, TV productions, VR and installations.
+Over 10 years of experience with TV productions, game development, VR and installations.
 Easy to work with, attentive to detail, working fast, yet not cutting corners.
 Drop me a line and let's get going!

 Hi, my name's Andrius and I'm fascinated with and extremely passionate about sound.
 Ever since I can remember I was astounded by the sounds around me and their unique way of colouring the world and how sound can enhance story telling.
 Having co-founded ORO Audio in 2016, I always have a team of audio artists available for projects with larger work loads.